 How did police learn Rosa was at Walgreens?
 The stories conflict: Boston Detectives Kenneth Acerra, John Brazil, and Walter Robinson (all of whom later admitted guilt in a decade-long scheme of drug-dealer robberies and perjury) drove to Rosa Sanchez's Humboldt Avenue, Roxbury, apartment the afternoon after Mulligan's murder to interview her.
 Asked how the officers came to know she was at Walgreens at the hour of the murder, Rosa gave differing accounts, at first saying she didn't know who in her family called police, and then attributing the phone call to her mother-in-law.

 Rosa was definite about one thing: she did not make the initial phone call to police.
-But: In separate testimony, Boston officer Elvis Garcia (a relative of Ivan Sanchez's who received that initial phone call), said it was Rosa herself who called him, at 4:00 p.m. that Sunday, to say she'd seen something at Walgreens.
+But: In separate testimony, Boston officer Elvis Garcia, a relative of Ivan Sanchez's who received that initial phone call, said it was Rosa herself who mad the call, at 4:00 p.m. that Sunday, to tell him she'd "seen something at Walgreens."

 Why was Rosa's call not documented?
-Interestingly, Officer Garcia did not write up a report of Rosa Sanchez's vital 4:00 p.m. phone tip until a full year later, and then did so only at the request of his supervisor.
-Why was no report made, in this, the most intense -- and heavily watched -- police investigation in Boston's history?
-(Police were under pressure to run an impeccable investigation to counteract the department's dismal, indeed criminal, performance in the relatively recent Carole DiMaiti Stuart murder case in which homicide detectives railroaded an innocent African-American man.)
+Interestingly, Officer Garcia did not write up a report of Rosa Sanchez's vital 4:00 p.m. phone tip until a full year later, and then only did so at the request of his supervisor.
+Why was no police report made during this, the most intense -- and heavily watched -- homicide investigation in Boston's history?
+Background: Police were under pressure to run an impeccable investigation to counteract the department's dismal, indeed criminal, performance in the relatively recent Carole DiMaiti Stuart murder case, in which homicide detectives railroaded an innocent African-American man.

-The time of Rosa's phone tip conflicts with her husband's police interview: Officer Garcia clocked in Rosa's phone call at 4:00 p.m. -- but 4:00 p.m. was also the time police noted as the start of Ivan Sanchez' taped interview across town at Station E-5 in West Roxbury -- a session that occurred well after the Sanchez's initial interview, allowing time for Det.
-Acerra to leave and then return to Humboldt Ave. to drive the couple to the station in his private car .
+The time of Rosa's phone tip conflicts with her husband's police interview: Officer Garcia clocked in Rosa's phone call at 4:00 p.m.
+But 4:00 p.m. was the "start time" that Boston police noted for Ivan Sanchez' taped interview across town at Station E-5 in West Roxbury -- a session that occurred well after the Sanchez's initial interview on Humboldt Ave., given that Det.
+Acerra left after that interview and then returned some time later to drive the couple to the police station in his private car.

 Testimony of Ivan Sanchez: